mczgalor/masterDS/README.md

 1) Subject: Distributed system I.

 Mapper and reducer program in python to read tweeter json file and, with a positive and negative word dictionary file, (AFINN-111.txt), explore the "happiness" of USA different states.
-This project done with D. Córdoba Ruiz, using a MRjob program and a set of mapper and reducer programs.
+This project was done with D. Córdoba Ruiz, using a MRjob program and a set of mapper and reducer programs.

 mapper= tweetsent_mapper.py